Grants to pay off student loans

 Army Reserve College Loan Repayment Program

-If you work in a specific specialty and serve in the army for at least six years, the Army Reserve College Loan Repayment Program can give you up to $50,000 to pay off your student loan debt.
+If you work in a Military Occupational Specialty (MOS), enlist in the army for at least six years, and have student loans before going on active duty, the Army Reserve College Loan Repayment Program can pay for 15% of your student loan balance up to $20,000.

 Iraq-Afghanistan Service Grant

-To meet the criteria for the Iraq-Afghanistan Service Grant , you must have a parent or guardian who was a member of the U.S. armed forces and died while serving in Iraq or Afghanistan; you had to be under 24 years old or enrolled in college at least half-time at the time of your parent’s or guardian’s death; and you must meet the eligibility requirements of the Federal Pell Grant.
+To be eligible for the Iraq-Afghanistan Service Grant , you must have a parent or guardian who was a member of the U.S. armed forces and died while serving in Iraq or Afghanistan; you had to be under 24 years old or enrolled in college at least half-time at the time of your parent’s or guardian’s death; and you must meet the eligibility requirements of the Federal Pell Grant.
 The award amount is the same as the maximum Pell Grant available for that award year.
-The award for the 2023-24 year is $7,395.
+The award for the 2025-26 year is $7,395.

 Health Professions Student Loan Repayment Program

-Healthcare professionals like pharmacists, nurses, veterinarians, doctors, dentists, and more who enlist in the army may be eligible for up to $120,000 to pay off their student loans depending on how long they enlist through the Health Professions Student Loan Repayment Program.
+Healthcare professionals like doctors, dentists, and more who are on active duty or in the Army Reserve may be eligible for up to $120,000 ($40,000 per year for three years) to pay off their student loans through the Health Professions Student Loan Repayment Program.

-The military also offers special student loan forgiveness programs in the National Guard, the Navy, and the Air Force JAG program.
+The National Guard, the Navy, and the Air Force JAG program also have student loan forgiveness programs.

-Volunteers and non-profit employees are also eligible for grants through the Public Service Loan Forgiveness (PSLF) program and through other national organizations, like AmeriCorps, the Peace Corps, and Teach for America.
+Volunteers and non-profit employees are eligible for grants through the Public Service Loan Forgiveness (PSLF) program and through national organizations, like AmeriCorps, the Peace Corps, and Teach for America.

 Grants for employees at private companies

-Some private companies also have their own grant and loan forgiveness programs for their employees.
-This is often offered to employees and as part of their benefits package.
+Some private companies have their own grant and loan forgiveness programs for their employees.
+This is often offered as part of their benefits package.
 If you’re interested, ask your employer if your company has a grant or loan forgiveness program you qualify for.

 How to find grants yourself